arrayfire/arrayfire-rust/README.md

 ## Building & Running

-Edit build.conf to modify the build flags.
+Edit [build.conf](build.conf) to modify the build flags.
 The structure is a simple JSON blob.
 Currently Rust does not allow key:value pairs to be passed from the CLI.
-At the moment using an already installed arrayfire installation is not supported.
+At the moment using an exisiting arrayfire installation is not supported.

 To build: